Dealerships should expect their providers to have well-defined, streamlined processes for DMS installation.

 Expect an Ongoing Relationship

 Dealerships often resist change because they are comfortable with their current processes, even when those processes are outdated or inefficient.
 They worry about having to adopt new systems and processes without anyone to help them through the steep learning curve.
 A strong DMS partner sticks around long after they get the system up and running.
 That continued support has been key to the success of Island Auto.
-While working with an implementation team from Dealertrack DMS, Josh Aaronson felt comfortable knowing that “they’re not leaving town until everyone gives them the green light and says it’s okay.”
+While working with an implementation team from Dealertrack DMS Software, Josh Aaronson felt comfortable knowing that “they’re not leaving town until everyone gives them the green light and says it’s okay.”
 Even after implementation has concluded, dealerships should expect a high level of ongoing support and performance management to ensure that they’re getting the most out of their technology.

 Organizational change, especially one as significant as a DMS conversion, can be very difficult.
 And, getting an entire dealership team on board is one of the hardest parts of the switching process.
 A strong DMS partner can leverage the experience gained from switching other dealerships to help reduce the fears of dealership team members.
 Dealerships should expect their providers to have well-defined, streamlined processes for DMS installation.
 Most importantly, they should expect DMS partners to be available before, during, and after the DMS is installed to be sure that all of the company’s needs are met.